vivianmartinez/project-api-blog/README.md

-# project-api-blog
+# PHP API WITH NO FAMEWORK - USING MYSQLI CLASS - POO - MVC

-Project PHP API Blog without framework
+Project PHP API without framework.